Manwhale/pizza/README.md

 # Special Thanks

-* Special thanks to my good friend(HomexSkillet) for pushing me in the right direction
+To my good friend(HomexSkillet) for pushing me in the right direction